TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-Upon researching, we found that `Apache JAMES 2.3.2` vulnerable to an authenticated `Remote Command Execution` (RCE).
+Upon researching, we found that `Apache JAMES 2.3.2` is vulnerable to an authenticated `Remote Command Execution` (RCE).

 <br />